It is an abnormal accumulation of fluid in the pericardial cavity.

 - A pericardial effusion with these symptoms is a medical emergency and can be life-threatening.

-Depending on how quickly the pericardial effusion develops, the pericardium may stretch a bit to accommodate the excess fluid.
-However, too much fluids put pressure on the heart on the pericardium, preventing the chambers from filling completely.
+Depending on how quickly the pericardial effusion develops, the pericardium may stretch to accommodate the excess fluid.
+However, too many fluids put pressure on the heart on the pericardium, preventing the chambers from filling.

-This condition, called tamponade (tampon-AYD), causes poor blood circulation and an inadequate supply of oxygen to the body.
-Tamponade is life-threatening and requires emergent / urgent care.
+This condition, called tamponade (tampon-AYD), causes poor blood circulation and inadequate oxygen supply to the body.
+Tamponade is life-threatening and requires emergent/urgent care.

 Because they often cause no symptoms, they are often discovered after routine test results are abnormal.
 These tests can include:

-Electrocardiogram: Electrodes placed on your chest track the electrical activity of the heart.
-Certain patterns on an EKG can indicate a pericardial effusion or the inflammation that leads to it.
+Electrocardiogram: Electrodes placed on your chest track the heart’s electrical activity.
+Specific patterns on an EKG can indicate a pericardial effusion or the inflammation that leads to it.